CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-3-azure-arc-data-services/AzureArc-IndirectMode.md

    > **Note**: You might have to right-click and refresh on Arc data controller to view the instance if you don't see one after seeing the text **arcsql is Ready** at the bottom of the notebook.

-## Task 4: Connect to Azure Arc enabled Azure SQL Managed Instance using Azure Data Studio.
+## Task 4: Connect to Azure Arc enabled SQL Managed Instance using Azure Data Studio.

 In this task, let us learn how to connect to your newly created Azure Arc enabled Azure SQL Managed instance using Azure Data Studio.